i-am-the-robot/Code-for-a-self-balancing-robot/README.md

 ## Tuning Sequence

 This is the sequence that worked for me.
-I believe you will reduce a lot of tuning time by following this order.
+I believe it will reduce the tuning time by following this order.

 1. Start with Kp.
 Tune it until the bot responds fast enough to catch a fall without oscillating.
 2. Tune Kd next.
 This dampens the oscillation introduced by Kp and prevents overshoot.
 Tune until the system is smooth.